 What product managers need to know about AI

-We know that product managers need to think tactical, but how deep should their AI knowledge go?
-Ultimately, product managers just need to know what AI can do, and conversely, what the limitations are.
-This is important in determining whether AI is even a viable solution for the feature in question.
-Knowing what data is available, and how it can further AI development allows the product manager to tactically steer the product.
+Basically, product managers need to understand what AI can do, and it’s limitations.
+Understanding this help product manager determine whether AI is even a viable solution to integrate in the product.
+Moreover, knowing what data is available, and how it can further AI development allows the product manager to steer the product tactically.

 How to structure AI products